haotian2006/HelperDocs-contributions/Fixing Errors.md

 600.8695068359375, -531.7534790039062, -596.8199462890625
 ```

-For beginners you might not see anything wrong with the script and looking at what direction is doesn't really help so what you can do here is create a part that goes in that ray direction like this
+For beginners, you might not see anything wrong with the script and looking at what direction is doesn't really help so what you can do here is create a part that goes in that ray direction like this

 ```lua
 local green = workspace.PartA